-If you wish to know more about how does Waze work and build a similar navigation application, get in touch with us and get started with your project today!
+If you wish to know more about how Waze works and want to build a similar navigation application, get in touch with us and get started with your project today!

 The primary source of revenue for Waze is advertisements.
 Let’s give you some insights into the revenue stream of the company.

 Businesses who are looking forward to advertising their brand and finding new customers can use the Waze advertisement feature.